AlexRumak/simplesitegenerator_py/README.md

 make test
 ```

-To run integartion tests, use the following command:
+To run integration tests, use the following command:

 ```sh
 make integration